WickedSs/Find_The_Way_Out/README.md

-# Random-Level-Generator
+# Find The Way out ( In Progress )
-A pygame project for generating random 2D levels using the wave function algorithm
+A platformer game being written in python ( pygame ) where player have to compete against each other to find the way out of a maze.